 - Physical exercise helps your body rid itself of stress hormones, can reduce muscle tension, and be a positive form of distraction.

 - Meditation can help you slow down, stay present-focused, and quiet your overactive mind.
 There are thousands of free apps and YouTube videos that you can use to get started.
-Calm and Insight Timer are two popular apps.
+Calm and Insight Timer are two popular apps that you might try..

 - Accepting your anxiety.
 It’s normal to want to push your anxiety away but denying it and trying to pretend you’re not anxious doesn’t work.
 Although your anxiety isn’t helpful, it’s trying to protect you.
 Try accepting it by saying, “I’m feeling anxious right now.
 I know that this feeling will pass and that I can cope with it.”